ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 Why can't smoke bombs be shipped by air?

 Smoke bombs contain pyrotechnic compounds classified as hazardous materials by the DOT and FAA.
-Air transport of hazmat is heavily regulated and prohibited for most consumer pyrotechnics, so all Shutter Bombs ship via ground (UPS or FedEx) to the 48 contiguous states.
+Air transport of hazmat is heavily regulated and prohibited for most consumer pyrotechnics, so all Shutter Bombs ship via ground (UPS or FedEx) to the contiguous US, excluding Massachusetts (no Alaska, Hawaii, Puerto Rico, or PO boxes).

 Can I use smoke bombs indoors?